RedHatNordicsSA/linux4win/content/lab6.md

 Let's have a quick look.

-At the overview page you will find this information next to the Join Domain button, please click on ```tuned```.
+At the overview page you will find this information next to the Join Domain button, please click on ```virtual-guest```.
 ![tuned on the cockpit](images/tuned.png)

 Now you can select another performance profile that fits the use-case of this instance.
 Also there is one that is recommended, clearly marked with a blue text frame.